 - Students work half day on Bargue drawings, the cast, still life and portraiture; students spend the other half of the day in the model room working from the figure

-- Students attend weekly classes in Anatomy, Art History and copying from the Old Masters and technical demonstrations on methods and materials, paint grinding, the properties of individual pigments, oils and varnishes and canvas preparation, and advanced classes in Composition and Ecorché Sculpture
+- Students attend weekly lectures in Anatomy and Art History, technical demonstrations on methods and materials, paint grinding, the properties of individual pigments, oils and varnishes and canvas preparation, and advanced classes in Composition and Ecorché Sculpture

 Students must complete successfully all required exercises as listed in the Drawing & Painting curriculum in order to graduate.